 - Attention to depth – We stop generalizing from single events and start seeing the layers beneath the surface.

-A conscious person isn’t necessarily perfect, but is able to see more clearly.
+Nobody is conscious all the time or everywhere, but a conscious person makes right choices more often.
 For example, a conscious leader of a family knows how to collaborate and nurture rather than control or act from ego.
 A conscious leader of a company recognizes that people, profit, and social impact are not trade-offs but complements: happier people create more profit, and sustainable profit makes it possible to serve more people.

 We can grow consciousness proactively or let life’s hard lessons force it upon us.
-Proactive growth comes from guidance from teachers or mentors, mindfulness practices, and reflecting on challenges and mistakes rather than merely enduring them.
-This awareness only happens when our minds are quiet, free from distractions.
+Proactive growth comes from guidance from qualified teachers, mindfulness practices, and reflecting on challenges and mistakes rather than merely enduring them.
+Every quiet moment, free from distractions, is an opportunity to practice.

 In short, consciousness is visibility.
-Raising consciousness is neither a mystical accident nor a luxury reserved for the selected few.
+The quality of our lives and businesses is determined by the cumulative quality of our choices, and the quality of those choices depends on the visibility we have in a given situation.
+Few things in life are more important than raising consciousness.
+Yet raising consciousness is neither a mystical accident nor a luxury reserved for a select few.
 It is the discipline of turning attention inward to understand our own wiring, and outward to understand the patterns of the world around us.
 The choice, as always, is ours—but the consequences of that choice determine not just how we see the world, but how we move through it.